elotl/buildscaler-eks/README.md

-    export BUILDKITE_ORG_SLUG=my-organization-slug # REQUIRED: change this to your company's Buildkite org-slug export BUILDKITE_ACCESS_TOKEN=0123456789abcdef0123456789abcdef0123456789abcdef01 # REQUIRED: fill in with your Buildkite access token export BUILDKITE_AGENT_TOKEN=aaaabbbbccccddddeeeeffffaaaabbbbccccddddeeeeffffff # REQUIRED: fill in with your Buildkite agent token
+    export BUILDKITE_ORG_SLUG=my-organization-slug # REQUIRED: change this to your company's Buildkite org-slug export BUILDKITE_ACCESS_TOKEN=0123456789abcdef0123456789abcdef0123456789abcdef01 # REQUIRED: fill in with your Buildkite access token export BUILDKITE_AGENT_TOKEN=aaaabbbbccccddddeeeeffffaaaabbbbccccddddeeeeffffff # REQUIRED: fill in with your Buildkite agent token export BUILDSCALER_SERVICE_ACCOUNT_ROLE_ARN=arn:aws:iam::123456789012:role/buildscaler # REQUIRED: fill in with the ARN of the IAM role for buildscaler
 To deploy Buildscaler, use the script:

     ./manifests/deploy.sh